femou1/pb-handbooks/pbst_handbook.md

 [details="PET Patrol Support"]

-A few months ago, PET introduced a new event in which PET responded to our patrols to give us assistance, and now we're returning the favor!
+Awhile ago, PET introduced a new event in which PET responded to our patrols to give us assistance, and now we're returning the favour!

 This event can be hosted by Elite Tier+, where PBST's role is to assist PET patrols by handling core controls and fighting TMS while PET are busy with handling whatever fires and chaos occurs.